gregburek/durablewit/README.md

 Images found online are not stable archives.
 Blog redesigns, bot takedowns, startup failures and general link rot mean saved links will not resolve when you would love them to.
-Gif link management apps like [gifwit](gifwit.com) at least save the images locally, but do not provide a way to re-upload and save the new link for immediate or later use.
+GIF link management apps like [gifwit](gifwit.com) at least save the images locally, but do not provide a way to re-upload and save the new link for immediate or later use.